Business Travel Guide: Cape Town,

 Argus comes out in the afternoons.
 Official

-Cape Town tourism information can be found at
+Cape Town tourism information can be found at the official website.

 West Quay Rd.